Capital punishment in Burkina Faso

 Capital punishment in Burkina Faso has been abolished.
 In late May 2018, the National Assembly of Burkina Faso adopted a new penal code that omitted the death penalty as a sentencing option, thereby abolishing the death penalty for all crimes.

 Before the abolition of capital punishment in 2018, capital punishment had been abolished de facto, as the country had carried out its last executions in 1989.

+In December 2025, the government of Ibrahim Traoré endorsed a draft bill to restore the death penalty.

 History

 Methods and statutes

 A 1965 report on worldwide death penalty usage reported that Burkina Faso (then known as the Republic of Upper Volta) utilized beheading as their sole method of execution, had not carried out any executions between 1958 and 1962, mandated that all executions be carried out in private rather than in public, and only handed down death sentences to convicts over 18 years of age.
 However, Burkina Faso's last official method of execution was the firing squad.
 The four most recent executions in Burkina Faso were carried out by firing squad.

 In 1965, Burkina Faso permitted the death penalty following conviction of arson, espionage, murder, treason, crimes against the country's integrity/independence, infanticide, insurrection or rebellion, looting during war or a national emergency, parricide, perjury leading to conviction and execution in a capital case, poisoning, and sabotage.
 By 2010, but before Burkina Faso removed the death penalty as a sentencing option, their penal code permitted the death penalty for murder, treason, and attempted murder of a paternal relative.
 Despite the death penalty being a sentencing option, it was more common for convicts of those crimes to receive penalties mandating imprisonment rather than the death penalty.